 Step 2: Submit a Complete Application to a USCG Regional Exam Center (REC)

 Step 6: Credential Mailed

-Training Resources Maritime Institute, TRLMI, offers one-on-one credential & consulting services.
-Our services are for both new mariners learning to navigate the credential process, and the professional mariner renewing or upgrading their credentials.
-We can provide guidance on career paths or just review your documents to make sure your information is in compliance with the United States Coast Guard (USCG) National Maritime Center (NMC) applicable regulations and policies.
-Note that all information for credentialing and submission of paperwork is available on the NMC website, and our services are not required in order to submit paperwork on your own.
-Choose the service that best fits your needs or speak with a TRLMI team member who can help determine the best services for your situation.
+Training Resources Maritime Institute, TRLMI, offers a fee-based, one-on-one credential service.
+Our services are for new mariners learning to navigate the credential process, and for the professional mariner renewing or upgrading their credentials.
+We can review your credential application documents to make sure your information is in compliance with the U.S. Coast Guard National Maritime Center (NMC) applicable requirements for that credential.

 For a list of all TRLMI's credential services as well as prices, click here

-Services can be provided in-person or by telephone and email.
+Services can be provided in-person or by phone and email.